Dasharo/open-source-firmware-validation/README.md

 * $TEST_CASE_ID - ID of the requested to run test case (i.e. `CBP001.001*`).
   Note that after test case ID asterisk should be added, if you do not wish to provide the full test name here.
+* $ANSIBLE_CONFIG - if set to yes can run `ansible-playbook` on target to prepare it for running given tests, described more in [ansible configuration](#ansible-configuration) section.

 You can also run tests with `-v snipeit:no` in order to skip checking whether the platform is available on snipeit.
 By default, this is enabled.